-NSS must comply with the Public Records (Scotland) Act 2011 and the records management guidance set out in the Code of Practice on Records Management issued under Section 61 of the Freedom of Information (Scotland) Act 2002.
-CEL 31 (2010) Records Management: NHS Code of Practice (Scotland) provides guidance on the retention and disposal of administrative records.
+NSS must comply with the Public Records (Scotland) Act 2011 and the records management guidance set out in the Records Management Health and Social Care Code of Practice (Scotland) 2020.
+This code of practice provides guidance on the retention and disposal of administrative records.